Summit 810

 Our Summit 810 film holder which to be paired with this camera has also reached our goal.
 It is the thinnest and the lightest 810 film holder.
 Summit camera + Summit holder is an enclosed system that walks away from the traditional standard.
 It means that if you decide to give up the use of your 600mm lens and your traditional film holders, we will create an unparalleled user experience for you.

-Large format wooden cameras with double extensions were famous for a while in the past due to their light weights and compact folded sizes.
-Historically, many double extension cameras were advertised as traveling cameras.
+Large format wooden cameras with single extension were famous for a while in the past due to their light weights and compact folded sizes.
+Historically, many single extension cameras were advertised as traveling cameras.
 It indicated that photography was not the only goal of your journey and you should bring your camera to your business trips, holidays, even honeymoons.
 Your traveling camera should be packed in your luggage and to be used when needed.
 Or imagine another situation: you have one or a few shots in your mind and you have to use your 810 camera, but you are unable or unwilling to bring your heavy tripod and your big gear bag with all your lenses and holders for various reasons.

 When folded, our Summit camera has no protruding knobs or buttons.
 It uses a Linhof size front which allows but does not encourage the use of Copal #3 shutters.
 We are not trying to tell our users which camera to choose, but our design hints that our Summit camera is a very unique system and a special tool.